“A Short History of Bitcoin Myths - Unmasking the parasites and taking you back to the Story, Design, Protocol and Vision of the Original Bitcoin”

 "Don’t focus on ticker, but on Bitcoin’s underlying technology"- Jimmy Nguyen, nChain and Bitcoin Association

-If we retrace right back to the start, we’ll see why there can only be one public blockchain (or they will all collapse).
-By the very nature of blockchain’s architecture, a public blockchain can only survive if there’s:
+If we retrace right back to the start, we’ll see why there was only supposed to be one public blockchain.
+By the very nature of blockchain’s architecture and economic model, a public blockchain is only viable if there’s:

 One protocol (blockchain) that supports thousands of applications to process an unlimited number of transactions.

 The cryptocurrency industry has turned the core architecture of Bitcoin on its head.
 The structure of ‘one blockchain, many applications’ is not a nice to have - it is absolutely essential for a public blockchain to be stable and sustainable.
-Should the current scenario persist (thousands of blockchains competing with each other for a limited volume of transactions) none will survive, and Bitcoin will be written into history as a failed experiment.
+The current scenario of thousands of blockchains competing for a limited volume of transactions, does not bode well for any cryptocurrency project.

 It didn’t take long after Satoshi left the scene before the Bitcoin narrative grew like a tall tale, from the humble suggestion of a more efficient computing mechanism to extraordinary tales of ‘interoperable blockchain ecosystems’ and ‘supercomputing mechanisms’.